 Some early inquests were recorded in correspondence of the Colonial Secretary.

-This list covers 1857 to 1869 and is an alphabetical index to abstracts of, and material relating to, inquests contained in the letters received by the Attorney General's Department.
+This index covers 1857 to 1869 and is an alphabetical index to abstracts of, and material relating to, inquests contained in the letters received by the Attorney General's Department.

-The list is arranged alphabetically by the person's surname.
+The index is arranged alphabetically by the person's surname.

 These records are coronial hearings into deaths and fires where an inquest was deemed necessary.

-This list is arranged alphabetically by the person's surname.
+This index is arranged alphabetically by the person's surname.